neo4j-field/bigquery-connector/README.md

 If you want the fastest way to validate any changes, you can run the PySpark jobs locally by running the entrypoint scripts.

-First, install dependences into your virtual environment:
+First, install dependencies into your virtual environment:

 ```
 $ . venv/bin/activate  # assumes `venv` is your virtual env directory